-In this subsection, we extend the construction of the previous subsection to the category of schemes.
+In this subsection, we extend the construction of the previous subsection to the category of varieties.

-We have the site $(\Sch_{\C})_{pro}$ of schemes over $\C$ with the proper topology and the site $(\Sm_\C)_{pro}$ which is the restriction of this site to the category of smooth schemes (see \cite[Section 3.5]{blanctopological} for the definition of the proper topology).
+We have the site $(\Var_{\C})_{pro}$ of varieties over $\C$ with the proper topology and the site $(\Sm_\C)_{pro}$ which is the restriction of this site to the category of smooth varieties (see \cite[Section 3.5]{blanctopological} for the definition of the proper topology).